rossana87/Project_2/README.md

 #### The React Router
 * React router is one of the best features that React has.
 I imported and installed `react-router-dom`.
 The `BrowserRouter` wraps all our Routes and any component that sits outside Browser Route will not be able to use `Link`, so if we need the latter one, we need to nest every component or element inside of the `BrowserRouter`.
-For instance, when the user clicks on the logo that we have on the left hand side, it will redirect the user back to the homepage.
+For instance, when the user clicks on the logo that we have on the left hand side it will redirect the user back to the homepage.
 Thanks to the React router, when redirecting the user the page will not reload and the navbar will always be there and will never change.
-* In the code below, routes are the different pages that we are creating in the Nav Bar, such as the HomePage, Gallery Index (the page that contains all the images) and Gallery Single, which is the page when the user clicks on a particular image.
+* In the code below, routes are the different pages that we are creating in the Nav Bar such as the HomePage, Gallery Index (the page that contains all the images) and Gallery Single, which is the page when the user clicks on a particular image.

 ```js
 const App = () => {